ztstradl-web/ztstradl-web.github.io/docs/03-BOM/BOM.md

 0.1 µF Ceramic Capacitor, +/-10%, X7R, 50V, 0805 package |10 | 0.2750 | $2.75 | KEMET | C0805F104K5RACTU | PRLTA 109 |n/a | C2, C4, C6, C7, C8, C9, C10, C11, C12, C16

 Note: Setting it up as a table is nice because it is completely viewable without scaling issues. <ins>Downside</ins> is that you have to do the math.

 * You could also import your BOM via a screenshot of the spreadsheet created BOM

 ## Bill of Materials Example (as Image)
 ![](BOM-Screenshot.png)
 **Figure 2:** Example Bill of Materials as a screenshot.

+As you can see, the text can be difficult to read without opening the image.